Marist Brothers: Marist statement about abuse

+Since the 2010s, several instances of sexual abuse within Marist-run institutions have been reported in Chile, Australia, and New Zealand.

 In 2017, the Marist Brothers released a statement to survivors and victims of abuse.
 It was issued by the 22nd General Chapter and stated that "Abuse is the very antithesis of our Marist values, and undermines the very purpose of our Institute.
 Any abuse of children is a betrayal of the noble ideals of our founder, St Marcellin Champagnat".

 Then the institution fought against adequate compensation measures for survivors of the abuse.

 The Marist Brothers then offered less in compensation to Fijian survivors, than they had in New Zealand, leading to accusations of racism.

 Australian royal commission

 From June 2014, the Royal Commission into Institutional Responses to Child Sexual Abuse, initiated as a royal commission of inquiry by the Australian Government and supported by all of its state governments, began investigating the response of Marist Brothers to allegations of child sexual abuse in schools in the Australian Capital Territory, New South Wales and Queensland.
 A number of expert witnesses, former students, former teachers, former principals, former and current Marist officials and clergy, and one of the clergy at the centre of the allegations gave evidence or made statements before the commission.

 In 2017, the commission published a report which documents significant evidence of child abuse at the hand of members of the Marist order and evidence that the response of the order systematically exacerbated the problems relating to abuse.
 Included in the report was a finding that "many alleged perpetrators remained in the same positions with access to children for years and sometimes decades after initial and successive allegations of child sexual abuse were raised".
 In many cases the Commission heard of "the minimisation of allegations of child sexual abuse".
 One of the key systematic issues that came to light was that it was typical for Brothers to move through many communities and ministries in their lifetime.
 In the 1960s and 1970s there were typically up to 100 transfers each year.
 As of 2017, compensation payments made totaled approximately $AUD2.7 million.

 In March 2015, a former Marist Brother was arrested over a number of sex offences allegedly committed at St Joseph's College in and St Gregory's College in Campbelltown in the 1980s.

 In September 2016, during a royal commission hearing, the brother provincial of the Marist Brothers in Australia, Brother Peter Carroll, formally apologised to the family of Andrew Nash, whose suicide in 1974 at the age of 13 almost certainly resulted from sexual abuse by three of the order's predatory brothers – Dominic, Patrick and Romuald – and acknowledged that they had many more victims than the dozens who had come forward so far.